iron-vault-plugin/iron-vault/docs/Player's Guide/Getting Started/02 - Your First Campaign.md

 ![[Onboarding tab.png|400]]

-As the welcome message says, Iron Vault organizes vaults into [[Campaigns]].
-Click on "create a campaign" (or choose the [[Create a new campaign]] command from the Obsidian command selector).
+As the welcome message says, Iron Vault organizes vaults into [[Campaigns/index]].
+Click on "create a campaign" (or choose the [[Creating a campaign]] command from the Obsidian command selector).
 This will show a dialog like the following:

 ![[Create a new campaign.png|500]]